 - April 18th Normally Americans file on April 15th.
-But due to a Holiday this year, the normal tax day deadline for US citizens in the states.
+But due to a Holiday this year, the normal tax day deadline for US citizens in the states will be the 18th.
 But it is also the day for Americans abroad to pay income tax dues since interest will start to accrue from this date if you pay late.

 - June 15th is the deadline for filing taxes, due to expats gaining an automatic extension than citizens living in the US.
 Americans abroad also have the opportunity to file for an extension to file their US taxes by October 16th.

 - October 16th is an extended deadline to file US taxes for Americans abroad.
 This is so long as you have already requested an extension before the June 15th deadline.
 Any other year, the October deadline would for October 15th.

 - December 15th is the last day to file US expat taxes before the next tax season and year.
 You will need to submit a personal request for this additional deadline, as there is no standard form.

 If for some reason you cannot file your US taxes by the June 15th deadline, our software can help you by creating an extension for the October deadline (or until December if need be).

 All in all, the earliest time we recommend Americans abroad can start filing their taxes would be in January since it’ll be the start of the new year and tax season.
 However, you do have time to file until June, but we know there are some expats out there who like to get their taxes done as soon as possible – and our software can help you get it done in less than 30 minutes.